RakipGit/RScanner/README.md

 ## RS Scanner – Python Port Automation Scanner

-A fast,multi-threaded Python port scanning tool designed to identify open ports and associated services on a target domain.Built for speed simplicity and clean terminal visualization.
+A fast Python port scanning tool designed to identify open network ports on a target domain, built for simplicity and clean terminal visualization.

 ---

 ## Project Summary
-I built RS Scanner as a personal networking and cybersecurity utility to automate the process of scanning open ports on a target system.The scanner resolves domain names,fetches geolocation data and performs highly parallel threaded port scanning with a clean structured output using Rich CLI.
+I built RS Scanner as a personal networking and cybersecurity tool to automate the process of scanning open ports on a target system.The scanner resolves domain names,fetches geolocation data and performs highly parallel threaded port scanning with a clean structured output using Rich CLI.

 This project helped me better understand:
 - Socket programming